blueskycircle/blog/README.md

 # blog
-This is a blog repository containing a variety of topics, with code written in Python
+This is a blog repository containing a variety of topics, with code written in Python and C++